THE BEST GRAVEL BIKE SHORTS

 In the back, there are three pockets with a combined area of about 3/4 the capacity of the front ones.
 The two outside pockets are rather small (4.25″ x 3.25″ or 110mm x 85mm), not big enough to put more than a few small tools, a couple of bars, or a packable rain vest.

-The center rear pocket is nearly the same sizes as a back jersey one, a good place for some combination of a phone, spare, wallet, a small bottle of lube or extra sealant, or the like.
+The center rear pocket is nearly the same size as a back jersey one, a good place for some combination of a phone, spare, wallet, a small bottle of lube or extra sealant, or the like.

-Chamois are highly personal but this one looks and feels more like a comfortable road cushion than a robust gravel pad.
-It’s thickest on either side of the center channel from front to back but thins out quickly just inside or outside of your sit bones depending on how wide yours are.
+Chamois are highly personal, but this one looks and feels more like a comfortable road cushion than a robust gravel pad.
+It’s thickest on either side of the center channel from front to back but thins out quickly just inside or outside of your sit bones, depending on how wide yours are.

-Since I do spend more of my time out of the saddle or hovering over it riding gravel than I do on paved roads, I’d prefer the thickest part of my pad to have a little wider landing area when I do set down than I experienced with the MK3.
+Since I spend more of my time out of the saddle or hovering over it riding gravel than I do on paved roads, I’d prefer the thickest part of my pad to have a wider landing area when I do set down than I experienced with the MK3.